 Collegiate level individual brass instrument instruction.
 Emphasis is placed on the development of technical, musical and artistic proficiency at each level of study.
 1-2 semester credits

 MUS 404 Applied Music: Woodwind

 Collegiate level individual woodwind instrument instruction.
 Emphasis is placed on the development of technical, musical and artistic proficiency at each level of study.
-1-2 semester credits

 MUS 405 Applied Music: Percussion